strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 And because we use NFS, we can easily verify that with the `ls` command again.
 Inside our NFS volume at the `/mnt/tiered-storage/` path, you will see a subdirectory for each topic that is using tiered storage.
 And inside the topic subdirectory another subdirectory for each partition.
-And inside that, you will find all the segments that were offloaded to the remote storage tier:
+And inside that, we find all the segments that were offloaded to the remote storage tier:

 ```
 kubectl exec -ti my-cluster-broker-0 -- ls -l /mnt/tiered-storage/tiered-storage-test-ZLI5GN1xR1aOqKnwKu5NOQ/0